muga01/data_science/README.md

 ## Lab03 - Data wrangling
 The United States Social Security Administration releases data dating back to 1880 on babies’ first names, genders, and their popularity (https://www.ssa.gov/oact/babynames/limits.html).
 Similarly, the Centers for Disease Control releases data on life expectancy in the United States (http://www.cdc.gov/nchs/products/life_tables.htm).
 The data is used to depict trends on baby names, number of births and among other tasks.
 Charts are included as well

+## Mammogram - predict whether a mammogram mass is a benign or malignant
+In this project we aim at finding the model which will accurately predict whether a mammogram mass is a benign or malignant.
+The aim is to assist doctors to correctly interpret the mammogram results inorder to avoid wrong breast surgeries.
+In the whole process we will use python libraries such as scikit to achieve the goal.
+We start with dataset download, pre-processing them, Training the data through different machine learning and Neural networks models and hence conclusion.
+Comments are provided in each section of the code block for the clear understanding of the codes.
+We use a public dataset available here(https://archive.ics.uci.edu/ml/datasets/Mammographic+Mass)

 ### Disclaimer
 If you want to view the .ipynb files, please clone the entire project or download and open the .ipynb files locally.
 All the questions asked have been answered and well commented in .ipynb files.